Rod Wylie

 Rodney Wylie OBE (C) is an accountant and Queensland corporate figure, who over the last 50 years has held the position of either company director or chairman of several Queensland companies, including national and international organisations.
-Some of these include Peat Marwick Mitchell, the Institute of Chartered Accountants, QUF Industries Ltd (later Pauls Ltd); Theiss Pty Ltd; Leightons; Queensland AMP Society; Queensland Alumina Ltd; Markwell Fisheries Pty Ltd; Australian United Foods; Pioneer Sugar Mills Ltd; the Bank of Queensland; and several not-for-profit groups.
+Some of these include Peat Marwick Mitchell, the Institute of Chartered Accountants, QUF Industries (later Pauls), Theiss, Leightons, AMP Society, Queensland Alumina, Markwell Fisheries, Australian United Foods Pioneer Sugar Mills, the Bank of Queensland; and several not-for-profit groups.

 He held leadership positions such as inaugural Chairman of the Queensland Competition Authority; Chairman of the Brisbane Cricket Ground Trust; Queensland Enterprise Group; the Red Shield Appeal; Institute of Company Directors and President of the Institute of Public Affairs (Queensland).

-In 1988 Rodney was awarded the Order of the British Empire - Officer (Civil) for his contributions to the accountancy profession.

-In 2017 Rodney Wylie was inducted into the Queensland Business Leaders Hall of Fame.
+In 1988 Wylie was awarded the Order of the British Empire - Officer (Civil) for his contributions to the accountancy profession.
+In 2017 he was inducted into the Queensland Business Leaders Hall of Fame.

-Rod is the father of businessman John Wylie.
+Wylie is the father of businessman John Wylie.